-These pages are here to help you understand the legal requirement that surround private rented properties and also have information on enforcement that Nottingham City Council work with in relation to these.
+These pages are here to help you understand the legal requirement that surround private rented properties.

-There are separate sections for each type of privately rented accommodation, though you should ensure that you are referring to the correct one.
+There are separate sections for each type of privately rented accommodation.

 They are designed to be useful to everyone involved in renting a property so that everyone is aware of their rights and responsibilities.